baumgach/tue-slurm-helloworld/README.md

     User <your-slurm-username>
 ````

 You can now `ssh` and `scp` using the following syntax
 ````
 ssh slurm
 scp <localfile> slurm:<remote-dir>
 ````

 ## Install singularity on your local machine
 Note: This step is required to build singularity containers on your local machine.
-The remote slurm host already has singularity installed, however, you do not have `sudo` permissions there, so you will only be able to execute singularity containers, but not build them.
-Hence we need to locally build our containers on a machine where we have `sudo` permissions, and then copy the container over, as you will see in later steps.

 To install singularity on your local machine, follow the steps described [here](https://sylabs.io/guides/3.7/user-guide/quick_start.html).

+The remote slurm host already has singularity installed, so you could also perform the build step detailed below, directly on slurm if you prefer.

 ## Locally mount shared work directory
 Note: In general, this step will facilitate moving data around.
 Again this is not generally required.
 You could for instance completely rely on `scp` and `ssh` to move stuff around.
 However, it is required in the scope of this tutorial if you want to test your container locally first before moving it over to the slurm host.
 This is because the `multiply.py` script that we will run later relies on some "data" that is located in a remote shared folder on the slurm host.

 Therefore, in the follwing we will mount the remote shared folder `/mnt/qb/baumgartner` to the same location on your local system.
 It could also be a different location on your local system, but if we keep the path exactly the same, we do not need to change the paths in the code each time.

 All the following steps need to be executed on your local machine.

 In case you do not have `sshfs` installed, you need to do so using
 ````
 sudo apt-get install sshfs
 ````
 This is a program that allows us to mount a remote folder on our local machine using the `ssh` protocol.

 Next, on your local machine create the mount point where you want to mount the remote folder.
 In our case:
 ````